larsimmisch/lua-table/README.md

 - array (also nested)
 - class instance (also nested)

-Functions will be ignored and treated like undefined.
+Functions will be ignored and treated like undefined.\
 Unsupported types (e.g. Date) will throw an Error.

+Array indices start at 0 in javascript and at 1 in lua.\
+Because of this, array indices will incremented when an array is stringified.

 **Options**
 - `pretty` (type: `string | number | boolean`; default: `true`)